-Some of the facts about how belts were used by the crew of CG 44363 are vague.
-About the administrative investigation, ADM Robert E. Kramek noted that, “there is an absence of detail on the issue of boat crew safety belts and helmets.”
+Some of the facts about how belts were used by the crew of CG 44363 are unclear in the administrative investigation.
+In fact, even ADM Robert E. Kramek noted that this investigation exhibited, “an absence of detail on the issue of boat crew safety belts and helmets.”
 This matter deserves further examination and sheds light on the way the Coast Guard drives change.
 (4)(7)(10)

 condition of beltS

-After the incident, the National Transportation Safety Board and 13th Coast Guard District held a news conference and displayed a belt with failed clips that was recovered from the accident.
-The clips were stretched out.
+After the incident, the National Transportation Safety Board and 13th Coast Guard District held a news conference and displayed a belt with failed clips that was recovered from one of the victims: The clips were stretched out.
 One belt was never found and likely remained attached to part of the superstructure that sheared off and was never recovered.
 SA Wingo’s belt was intact and left aboard CG 44363.
-Another belt was found on James Island in perfect condition with both clips connected to each other.
+Another belt was found on James Island in perfect condition, with both clips connected to each other.
 (4)(7)(10)

 The way this belt was found indicates that it came off of a crewmember during the rollovers.
-Also, the arrangement of the clips shows that they were likely not secured to D-rings on the boat.
-The way the clips were connected to each other is identical to the way that crewmembers used to stow- and still stow- the clips of their safety belts when not in use: on the top edge of their survival vest.
+Also, the arrangement of the clips shows that they were not secured to D-rings on the boat.
+The way the clips were connected to each other is identical to the way that crewmembers used to stow—and still stow—the clips of their safety belts when not in use: on the top edge of their survival vest.
 This belt belonged to BM2 Bosley.
 (4)(7)(10)